Hidden Citations Obscure True Impact in Science: Results

-These findings do raise an important question: what determines the emergence of hidden citations?
+{These observations highlight the potential risks associated with ignoring or misidentifying hidden citations in credit allocation.
+Such risks} raise an important question: what determines the emergence of hidden citations?
 Our analysis suggests that there is a prerequisite for a paper to acquire hidden citations: it must develop exclusive catchphrases that are synonymous to the paper itself, becoming a ``{conceptual symbol}''~\cite{concept-symb_s78,norm-cit-theor_s04} within the field.
 For example, whenever ``quantum discord'' is mentioned, an expert in the field will immediately link it to the 2001 foundational paper, and vice versa, seeing a citation to that particular reference, an expert thinks of ``quantum discord.''
 To quantify this dual correspondence, we first measured the degree of non-exclusivity of linking a given $n$-gram $w$ to a paper $d$ by calculating the specific conditional entropy $\mathcal{S}(d|w)$ (SI, Section~13), finding that $\mathcal{S}(d|w)$ is considerably lower for catchphrases than for non-catchphrases.
 For example, $\mathcal{S}(d|\text{``quantum discord''})\approx4.07$ in contrast with $\mathcal{S}(d|\text{``quantum mechanics''})\approx6.73$, indicating that ``quantum discord'' is a catchphrase pointing to a well defined foundational paper, while ``quantum mechanics'' is too general to be exclusively assigned to one or a few foundational papers.
 Inversely, we measured the specific conditional entropy $\mathcal{S}(w|d)$ of seeing paper $d$ and linking it to an $n$-gram $w$, finding again that $\mathcal{S}(w|\text{1571385165})\approx5.97$ for the 2001 foundational paper with catchphrase ``quantum discord'' is lower than the highly cited 1999 paper also focusing on quantum information processing, $\mathcal{S}(w|\text{2097039598})\approx7.72$, but not categorized by our algorithm as a foundational paper.
 These results confirm that to develop hidden citations, a (catchphrase)--(foundational paper) pair must acquire \emph{mutual} exclusivity: a paper does not accumulate hidden citations if its conceptual significance does not lead to an unambiguous catchphrase, or if that catchphrase is not exclusive enough for the community to unambiguously link it back to the original paper.

 Asking where such exclusive catchphrases originate, we find that for $78.8\%$ of the $880$ foundational papers the corresponding catchphrases do not appear in the titles or the abstracts of them (SI, Section~14).
 This indicates that catchphrases are typically not proposed by the authors of the foundational papers, but are assigned later by the community~\cite{norm-cit-theor_s04}.
 We also find that $26.0\%$ of all foundational papers have catchphrases that correspond to eponyms (e.g.,~``Kardar–Parisi–Zhang equation,'' that governs surface growth) and another $7.1\%$ acquire the names of experimental projects (e.g.,~``Super-Kamiokande,'' the discovery of neutrino oscillation) (SI, Section~14).
 Eponym-related catchphrases emerge mainly for papers with short author lists---indeed, foundational papers with eponyms as catchphrases have $2.50{\pm0.36}$ authors on average, in contrast with $72.4{\pm26.5}$ authors for non-eponym-related catchphrases, and $405{\pm164}$ for papers with experiment-related catchphrases [Fig.~\ref{fig_paper}(e)].